gahkiller/discord-link-protector-PC/SECURITY.md

 ## Supported Versions

-The following versions of Discord Link Protector are currently supported with security updates and patches.
+Discord Link Protector stays updated on our end with security updates and patches for its most recent versions.

 | Version | Supported          |
 | ------- | ------------------ |